 It is common for people to try out familiar commands when faced with a high load situation.
-But without a sound strategy it’s just wasted time.
+But without a sound strategy it is just wasted time.

 Bobcares support techs use a principle called go from what you know to what you don’t.

-When you get a high load notification, there’s only one thing we know.
-That is – there’s at least one server resource (RAM, CPU, I/O, etc.) that’s being abused.
+When we get a high load notification, there’s one thing we know for sure.
+There’s at least one server resource (RAM, CPU, I/O, etc.) that’s being abused.